boinor/boinor/docs/source/index.md

 > Urbana-Champaign, United States.
 We are currently working on a student
 > AIAA/AAS satellite competition to design a satellite perform some
 > science missions on asteroid (469219) 2016 HO3.
 We are using your
-> poliastro python package in designing and visualizing the trajectory
+> boinor python package in designing and visualizing the trajectory
 > from GEO into asteroid's orbit.
-Thank you for your work on poliastro,
+Thank you for your work on boinor,
 > especially the APIs that are very clear and informational, which helps
 > us significantly.\"*
 >